 The package for NVVS is not installed by default.
-It is also not available for RHEL8 and derivatives.

 If the package is not installed, then an attempt to run the dcgmi utility fails:

-'''

-[root@basecm11 ~] module load cuda-dcgm

-[root@basecm11 ~]# dcgmi diag -r 1

-Error: Diagnostic could not be run because the Tesla recommended driver is not being used.
+[root@basecm10 ~] module load cuda-dcgm [root@basecm10 ~]# dcgmi diag -r 1 Error: Diagnostic could not be run because the Tesla recommended driver is not being used.

-'''